alpersonalwebsite/docker-kubernetes-code-pipeline/README.md

 ## Overview

-This is an easy, basic and raw example of **HOW to** containerize and deploy a a flask app to `Kubernetes` using `EKS`.
+This is an easy, basic and raw example of **HOW to** containerize and deploy a flask app to `Kubernetes` using `EKS`.

-Every change in your repository (??? is this right or just some changes) will trigger a new build in Code Build which will result in a new docker image deployed as a container in our EKS cluster.
+Every change in your repository will trigger a new build (in Code Build) which will result in a new docker image deployed as a container in our EKS cluster.

 ## Requirements